huisjerry/effect-distributed-lock/README.md

 );
 ```

 Both `take` and `tryTake` return the keepalive fiber that refreshes the permit TTL.

-Errors from the keepalive (losing permits or backing store failure) are propagated through the fiber.
+⚠️ **CRITICAL**: Errors from the keepalive fiber (losing permits or backing store failure) mean **the lock is effectively lost**.
+You **must** join this fiber at some point in your program to detect these failures.
+If the keepalive fiber errors and you don't join it, your program will continue running without holding the lock, potentially leading to race conditions or data corruption.

+**It is highly recommended to use `withPermits` or `withPermitsIfAvailable` instead**, which automatically manage the keepalive fiber lifecycle and propagate errors for you.
+Only use `take`/`tryTake` if you need explicit scope control and understand the responsibility of managing the keepalive fiber.

 ### Acquire Options